VirtusLab/akka-serialization-helper/README.md

     // ...
     override lazy val codecs = Seq(Register[CommandOne]) // WHOOPS someone forgot to register CommandTwo...
     // ... but Codec Registration Checker will throw a compilation error here:
-    // `No codec for `CommandOne` is registered in class annotated with @org.virtuslab.ash.annotation.Serializer` }
+    // `No codec for `CommandOne` is registered in a class annotated with @org.virtuslab.ash.annotation.Serializer` }
 ```